retailcrm/api-client-php/doc/customization/different_psr_implementations.md

-## Using different PSR-18, PSR-17 and PSR-7 implementations
+## Controlling HTTP abstraction layer

 You can replace default PSR dependencies in the client while using `ClientFactory` or `ClientBuilder`.
 It can be useful for tests or if you want to use a specific implementation that is not supported by the service discovery.